Tianeptine: Recreational use

-Legality
+Legal status

 In 2003, Bahrain classified tianeptine a controlled substance due to increasing reports of misuse and recreational use.

 In Russia, tianeptine (sold under the brand name "Coaxil") is a schedule III controlled substance in the same list as the majority of benzodiazepines and barbiturates.

 On 13 March 2020, with a decree approved by the Minister of Health, Italy became the first European country to outlaw tianeptine considering it a Class I controlled substance.

 United States

-In the US, tianeptine is not considered by the Drug Enforcement Administration as a controlled substance or analogue thereof.
+In the United States, tianeptine is not considered by the Drug Enforcement Administration as a controlled substance or analogue thereof.
 However, its use in dietary supplements and food is unlawful.
 The Food and Drug Administration (FDA) has issued warnings, as recently as January 2024, about the dangers of recreational tianeptine use and the risks posed by adulterated dietary supplements containing undeclared tianeptine.

 On 6 April 2018, Michigan became the first US state to outlaw tianeptine sodium, classifying it as a schedule II controlled substance.
 The scheduling of tianeptine sodium is effective 4 July 2018.

 On 1 November 2019, Tianeptine became a Schedule II controlled dangerous substance as classified within the Uniform Controlled Dangerous Substances Act of the state of Oklahoma.

 On 15 March 2021, Alabama outlawed tianeptine, initially classifying it as a schedule II controlled substance.
 It was later reclassified as a schedule I controlled substance on 14 November 2021.

 On 1 July 2022, Tennessee outlawed tianeptine and adds "any salt, sulfate, free acid, or other preparation of tianeptine, and any salt, sulfate, free acid, compound, derivative, precursor, or preparation thereof that is substantially chemically equivalent or identical with tianeptine", classifying it as a schedule II controlled substance.

 On 22 December 2022, Ohio outlawed tianeptine, classifying it as a schedule I controlled substance with Ohio Governor Mike DeWine referencing the widespread availability of the chemical there as "gas-station heroin".

 On 23 March 2023, Kentucky outlawed tianeptine, classifying it as a schedule I substance by an order of the Governor of Kentucky.

 On 20 September 2023, Florida outlawed tianeptine, classifying it as a schedule I substance by an administrative edict issued by the Florida Attorney General.

+In July 2026, the United States Drug Enforcement Administration (DEA) announced its intention to make tianeptine a Schedule I controlled substance.